sofiavazs/project-food/README.md

 ## Your team's combination: Burgers restaurants in Sydney

-Your team has been tasked with using the Zomato API to list Burgers restaurants in Sydney
+Your team has been tasked with using the Zomato API to list Burgers restaurants in Sydney in the style of the Online Pizza site:
 ![Online Pizza](https://camo.githubusercontent.com/b72485a96a0e7cb1d5487342b2712593ce00f405/68747470733a2f2f692e696d6775722e636f6d2f435668337a69302e6a7067)

 ## How to complete this task